How to Keep Students Safe with Crime Prevention Through Environmental Design (CPTED)

 Want to Learn more about campus landscaping best practices?

 Effective landscaping is a critical part of campus grounds maintenance.
-To learn more, download AkitaBox’s 2019 Guide to Campus Facilities Management for Community Colleges.
+To learn more, download AkitaBox’s Guide to Higher Education Facilities Management Ebook.
 You’ll discover smart strategies for campus landscaping and grounds maintenance, along with additional insight data collection, cutting-edge classroom furniture pieces, grounds maintenance best practices, and more.
 Learn more about the ebook and its contents here.